equanimittyy/equanimittyy/README.md

 - Prior work experience in data analytics and reporting in MS Excel

 ### 🔨 Projects
-My personal GitHub page will give a more comprehensive summary of my [projects](https://equanimittyy.github.io/stephennguyens.github.io/) to date
+My personal GitHub page will give a more comprehensive summary of my [projects](https://equanimittyy.github.io/stephennguyens.github.io/) to date.

 ### 🧰 Technical Skillset
 - MySQL